Nalhin/factory.io/README.md

 ### Done

 `done()` method transforms class factory into class builder.
+This process cannot be reversed.
-Class builders **cannot** be assigned new properties and this process cannot be reversed.
+Class builders **cannot** be assigned new properties.

 ### Builder

 Builder object has the following methods

 - buildOne
-- buildOneAsync
 - buildMany
-- buildManyAsync
 - resetId

-Async methods expect callback to be passed as the first argument.

 ## Examples